guitarvydas/guitarvydas.github.io/_posts/2022-04-12-Eh Example and Internals.md

 The idea is that the `read` component `send`s these messages to other components for processing, but, in this case, we simply want to verify that `read` works as expected.

-`Readwrapper` runs the `read` component, then dumps al of its outputs to the console for visual inspection.
+`Readwrapper` runs the `read` component, then dumps all of its outputs to the console for visual inspection.
 This is a very low-level test.
 As we build up larger and larger systems, we would write *test programs* to inspect the outputs instead of relying on manual inspection.

 In this particular case, we expect `testwrapper.js` to output:
 ```